capatcapworld/formatter/README.md

 # formatter
-A small tool for formatting text created for public.com
+A small tool for formatting text